 M.S. in Materials Science and Engineering

 © 2006 Sandhya Jayaraman Rukmani, All rights reserved.

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5848986~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5848986~S5

 Rukmani, Sandhya Jayaraman, "Crystallization and fluorescence studies of lithium-disilicate glass-ceramics for dental restorations" (2006).
 Masters Theses.
 5884.